Coleto Creek Reservoir: Recreational uses

-The Guadalupe-Blanco River Authority maintains a public park at the reservoir with recreational facilities for boating and fishing.
+The Guadalupe-Blanco River Authority maintains a public park at the reservoir, with recreational facilities for boating and fishing.

-The reservoir has camp sites, picnic areas, cabins, a boat ramp for access to the water, a 200 ft long lighted fishing pier, a 1.5 mi hiking path, and restroom facilities.
+The reservoir has camp sites, picnic areas, cabins, a boat ramp for access to the water, a 200 ft lighted fishing pier, a 1.5 mi hiking path, and restroom facilities.

 Climate

-According to the Köppen Climate Classification system, the area has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, the area has a humid subtropical climate, Cfa on climate maps.
 The hottest temperature recorded at Coleto Creek Reservoir was 109 F on August 19, 2011, while the coldest temperature recorded was 17 F on February 15-16, 2021 and December 23, 2022.